mflaxman/blind-xpub/README.md

 If you have regular/unblinded paths, then recovery of all `n` seeds would be sufficient to recover your output descriptors.

 The current best practices are to backup your output descriptors with each seed, but let's assume that a HODLer doesn't do that, or over a long enough time perhaps their USB drives failed and/or paper got wet.
-One creative idea (HT @stepansnigirev) is to feed data from the seeeds into a pseudo-random function and use that output to encode bip32 paths.
+One creative idea (HT @stepansnigirev) is to feed data from the seeds into a pseudo-random function and use that output to encode bip32 paths.
 Because the algorithm is deterministic, it would be possible to use that data to recover the output descriptors with all `n` seeds.
 Note that if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is **not** sufficient to recover your output descriptors.